mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 <br />

-Once we complete sliding-window FFT for all the 10 classes and also normalize them into 0-1, we have our input data for this stduy as shown in Fig. 4.
+Once we complete sliding-window FFT for all the 10 classes and also normalize them into 0-1, we have our input data for this study as shown in Fig. 4.

 <div  align="center">
  <img src="img/pic_3_data_fft_all.jpg" width = "600" height = "430" alt="fft_all" align=center /> <br />